-This year's theme "Wetlands for a Sustainable Urban Future," was selected because it highlights the important role of wetlands for sustainable urbanization.
-Urban wetlands are essential and contribute to making cities live-able.
-Today's current development of human settlements is a major concern for wetland conservation and wise use.
-As cities grow and demand for land increases, the tendency to encroach on wetlands also increases.
+Today's current development of human settlements is a major concern for wetland conservation and wise use, and as cities grow and demand for land increases, the tendency to encroach on wetlands also increases (Wetland International, 2018).
 They are often viewed as wasteland available to dump waste or be converted for other purposes yet when preserved and sustainably used, urban wetlands can provide cities with multiple economic, social and cultural benefits.
-They are prize land not wasteland and therefore should be integrated into the development and management plans of cities.
+They are prize land not wasteland and therefore should be integrated into the development and management plans of cities (Wetland International, 2018).